 - Ultimate Solution of All Time: Master Reset

-Master Resetting Your Samsung Galaxy S9 And S9+
+Factory Reset Your Samsung Galaxy S9 And S9+

-When not even the wipe cache partition stopped your Galaxy S9 or S9+ or Galaxy S9 or S9+ Plus from randomly shutting off, looks like you will have to perform a master reset.
+When not even the wipe cache partition stopped your Galaxy S9 or S9+ or Galaxy S9 or S9+ Plus from randomly shutting off, it looks like you will have to perform a master reset.
 Back up all your files from the internal storage.
 This is just to ensure you won’t lose important data when you start deleting everything.
 After that:

 - Switch off the Samsung Galaxy S9 and S9+